humweb/inertia-vue-table/.docs/guide/what-is-inertiavuetable.md

-# What is Illuminator?
+# What is InertiaVueTables?

-Illuminator's is built on Inertia and Vue on the frontend and Laravel on the backend.
+InertiaVueTables is built with Inertia and Vue on the frontend and Laravel on the backend.
 It was created to easily build, filter and sort table data.
 It comes with a wide range of useful configurations to make presenting table data as easy as possible.